digi-ron/AU-Falcon-SPUD-Project/Electrical/BrakeSwitch/BrakeSwitch.md

 > These steps are easiest completed with the driver seat removed, but can be done from the side of the car or by laying upside-down on the drive seat, depending on your flexibility
 {: .block-note}

-1. find and remove the yellow retaining pin from the end of the brake pedal shaft, located on the passenger-side of the brake pedal lever, towards the top.
+1. Find and remove the yellow retaining pin from the end of the brake pedal shaft, located on the passenger-side of the brake pedal lever, towards the top.

     ![Brake Switch Yellow Pin](brake-shaft-pin.jpg)

     > Yellow retaining pin on brake pedal shaft.
 Note picture was taken after replacement due to space constraints.

-1. if present, remove the small green plastic ring from the brake lever pin by pulling it from the brake pedal shaft.
+1. If present, remove the small green plastic ring from the brake lever pin by pulling it from the brake pedal shaft.

     > This ring *should* be present, but in older models, they could potentially break or not be reinstalled if the switch was replaced previously
     {: .block-note}

-1. remove the brake switch by pulling the passenger side section (with the complete hole) over the top of the shaft, and then pulling the driver side section (the semi-circle opening) of the switch away from the shaft.
+1. Remove the brake switch by pulling the passenger side section (with the complete hole) over the top of the shaft, and then pulling the driver side section (the semi-circle opening) of the switch away from the shaft.
 The switch sits around the brake booster level, with the closed end to the left of and the open end on the right of the lever.

     > Alternatively you can pull the brake booster lever off of the brake pedal shaft all at once, however this was found to be inefficient